tomcucinotta/midilatency/README.txt

 License of use
 ======================================================================
-datastat is provided under the GPLv3 license.
+midilatency is provided under the GPLv3 license.
 See LICENSE.txt for details.